How to Overcome Hopelessness

 I have found it useful for my patients to rate their positive and negative emotions every waking hour of the week.
 Even the most “hopeless” people find that their moods change depending on the time of day, what they are doing, who they are with, and what they are thinking.
 If moods change during a day, then maybe more change is possible.
 Keep an open mind about change.

 2. What goals are not hopeless in your life?

 There may be many other goals—major and minor—that you do not feel hopeless about.
 Focus on those instead of the ones you feel you can’t hope to achieve.
 When we feel hopeless about something we get hijacked and focused on that one thing.
-For example, let’s say you are feeling lonely and that you think that you will always feel lonely.
+For example, let’s say you are feeling lonely and you think that you will always feel lonely.
 Are there other specific behaviors or goals that you are not hopeless about?
-Think about behaviors that you have some control over—contacting people you know, reading, listening to music, exercising, learning something new, meditation, helping someone else, showing kindness toward yourself.
+Think about behaviors that you have some control over—contacting people you know, reading, listening to music, exercising, learning something new, meditation, helping someone else, or showing kindness toward yourself.

 Hopelessness seems like a global and vague concept—but narrow it down to one thing you are feeling hopeless about and then pivot toward things you have some control over.
 As you turn to goals over which you have control, your hopelessness begins to fade for that moment.

 3. Ask yourself if you have felt hopeless before.
 Did things change?

 I think all of us have feelings of hopelessness at times.
 You go through a breakup, lose a job, feel disappointed with a friend, or someone you love dies—these events will trigger despondency in many of us.
 I know I have had feelings of hopelessness many times in my life.
 And each time I finally realized that those feelings would change.
 In fact, every emotion that we have is temporary—even if it seems permanent.
 If your past feelings of hopelessness have changed, then you may ask yourself if it is possible that your current feelings will change.

 4. Why do you think things are hopeless?